Beet Kvass: What, How, & Why?

 1) Cut up your beets!

-Clean your beets!
+Clean your beets by scrubbing them well.
 You do not have to peel them.
 (That is, unless you buy them from the store instead of getting them from your garden.
 I always peel store bought beets---paranoid, I guess!).

 Then cut up your beets into smallish pieces.
 I like mine about the size of large marbles, some a little larger, some a little smaller.
 You don't want very small pieces because you will get too much juice, and you may not be able to do a quality second ferment with the pieces.
 Also, your fermentation period may be faster, which will affect the quality of the kvass.

-2) Put them in a half-gallon jar along with the salt and whey (find out what it is and how to make it in the link) OR you can just use some kvass from a previous ferment
+Put them in a half-gallon jar along with the salt and whey (find out what it is and how to make it in the link) OR you can just use some raw kvass from a previous ferment (or you can use raw sauerkraut juice from a good health store—-just be sure it’s raw).

 You don't want mold on your kvass!
 This happened to me once, and it was just gross.
 So keep your cover on and only "burp" it if necessary.
 For kvass, I have found that it will get foamy at the top (which is good), but you generally don't need to burp your jar.